Congregation Adath Israel (Woodbridge Township, New Jersey)

-Congregation Adath Israel was a synagogue and religious community in Woodbridge Township, New Jersey, that held services from 1907 to 2006.
+Congregation Adath Israel is a former Conservative synagogue and religious community in Woodbridge Township, Middlesex County, New Jersey, in the United States, that held services from 1907 to 2006.

+History

-Early history
+Early years

 In the second half of the 19th century, Woodbridge moved from agriculture to an industrialized base.
 The first Jews in Woodbridge came in the late 1880s and opened stores and "peddled the countryside."
 With industrialization the town increased in population, and more Jews arrived.
 Starting out as an association of Orthodox Jews, they first met in homes to pray. in 1907 the first High Holy Days celebration in Woodbridge was held at Kendals Hotel, near what became the Woodbridge Cloverleaf, the United States' first cloverleaf interchange.
 In 1913, when they had enough for a minyan, Congregation Adath Israel was incorporated.
-It met in various places, a hotel, farm, Masonic hall, and a loft over a store on Main Street, until 1923 when the first synagogue was built on School Street in Woodbridge Proper.
+It met in various places, a hotel, farm, Masonic Hall, and a loft over a store on Main Street, until 1923 when the first synagogue was built on School Street in Woodbridge Proper.
 In 1939 the first Hebrew School opened, in 1945 the first rabbi, Samuel Newberger, was hired and it joined the United Synagogue of Conservative Judaism.